How to Plan your African Dream Safari – Step by Step Advice

 - Gorilla Trekking Safari: Gorilla Trekking requires different clothing and gear, as does a Savannah Park Safari.

-- Fly-In Safari: On a Flying Safari, you deal with weight restrictions of 15kg.
+- Fly-In Safari: On a Flying Safari, you are restricted to 15 kg of luggage.
 You can have more luggage, but there is an excess charge.

-As you can see, coming for a Safari, you will need to pack differently than coming as a volunteer or business visitor.
-Every visitor, while visiting Uganda, should make plans to spend a few days in the African Wild, even on a mini safari.
+As you can see, coming for a Safari requires different packing than coming as a volunteer or business visitor.
+Every visitor to Uganda should plan to spend a few days in the African Wild, even on a mini safari.